humdrum-tools/humdrum-documentation/guide/ch31/index.md

 -----------------

 For most music research applications, we are interested in identifying files on the basis of their contents.
-That is, we\'d like to know what\'s inside the file before we take any action.
+That is, we'd like to know what's inside the file before we take any action.

 The <span class="unix">grep</span> command is especially useful in determining whether certain